SubuhanLathif/React-Projects/Weather App/README.md

 <b>Project Structure</b>

-   1) App.jsx : All the codes are written in App.jsx (You may use diffrent components)
+   1) App.jsx : All the codes are written in App.jsx (You may use diffrent components)<br/>
-      a) State variables for weather data, loading status, and error handling.
+      a) State variables for weather data, loading status, and error handling.<br/>
-      b) Functions to fetch weather data based on city name or current location.
+      b) Functions to fetch weather data based on city name or current location.<br/>
-      c) useEffect to fetch weather data on initial load.
+      c) useEffect to fetch weather data on initial load.<br/>
-      d) Form handling for city search.
+      d) Form handling for city search.<br/>
       e) Inside App.jsx, I have created <WeatherDetails/> component.
 To display weather details.
 It receives props for weather data and renders the information accordingly.

-   2) ├── src/
-      │   ├── assets/
-      │   │   ├── animated-icons/ (all animated weather icons here)
+   2) src/assets/animated-icons/ (all animated weather icons here)